glacode/Suggestio/README.md

 ## ✨ Features

 - Inline code suggestions as you type, powered by configurable LLM providers.
-- Works out of the box with sensible defaults.
+- **Works out of the box — no API key required.**
+- Automatic **secret management**: if an API key is missing, Suggestio securely prompts you once and stores it in VS Code’s secret storage.
+- Built-in **anonymizer**: automatically masks sensitive data (emails, tokens, IDs, etc.) before sending prompts to providers.
 - Supports multiple providers/models — add your own with simple JSON config.
 - Three levels of configuration (project, user, built-in defaults).